Table of Contents

 4. Oysters and other omega-3s

-Seafood (oysters in particular) have landed a name as aphrodisiacs.
-And while that may be an old wive’s tale, these foods are a great source of omega-3 fatty acids.
+Seafood (oysters in particular) have been labeled aphrodisiacs (a food that stimulates sexual desire).
+And while that may be an old wives’ tale, these foods are a great source of omega-3 fatty acids.
 These healthy fats are tied to many benefits for your heart and potentially libido (sex drive).
 One study found that these natural fatty acids improved erectile function in rats, although more research is needed (Shim, 2016).

 Sexual dysfunction: what is it, causes, treatments